Poly and Perfluorinated Alkyl Substances (PFAS)

 The UKAS website lists laboratories currently accredited for PFAS analysis.

-Local authorities should consult with laboratories to establish when there may opportunity for PFAS analysis.
+Local authorities should consult with laboratories to establish when there may be opportunity for PFAS analysis.
 In the first instance, it is important for local authorities to understand if any of their supplies are at high risk of the presence of PFAS.
 High risk supplies can then be prioritised for further action which may include sampling and analysis when it is available.
 Sources of data and information to help inform risk assessments include the Environment Agency, and local water companies, who are undertaking sampling and analysis of various environmental waters.